DPDK/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

 Misc
 ^^^^

-*   rte.doc.mk: Documentation in the development kit framework

 *   rte.gnuconfigure.mk: Build an application that is configure-based.

 *   rte.subdir.mk: Build several directories in the development kit framework.